All Episodes

 Okay, well, what do we learn?

-You know, I I said it so many times at the peak of all this and the epicenter of all of this that I'd go to my local grocery store once, twice a week.
+You know, I said it so many times at the peak of all this and the epicenter of all of this that I'd go to my local grocery store once, twice a week.

-I'd see every single person there every single week, and I they all had their masks on.
+I'd see every single person there every single week.

-Anyway, Eugene Scalia is the labor secretary here to uh uh talk a little bit about this, and then we'll get to your calls in a minute.
+Anyway, Eugene Scalia is the labor secretary here to talk a little bit about this.

-Uh thank you for being with us.
+Thank you for being with us.

 It's great to join you.

-And yeah, thanks for those kind words, and obviously uh we're thrilled to uh see uh one of my father's clerks and one that he uh thought so highly of uh now nominated for the Supreme Court.
+And obviously, we're thrilled to see one of my father's clerks and one that he thought so highly of now nominated for the Supreme Court.

-Um opening the economy and opening it safely.
+Opening the economy and opening it safely.

-I mean, it's you're threading a needle.
+I mean, you're threading a needle.

 There's no perfect way to do it.